Ōoku: The Inner Chambers: Live-action series

 A ten episode drama, Ōoku – Tanjō: Arikoto and Iemitsu aired on TBS between October 12, 2012 and December 14, 2012, starring Masato Sakai and Mikako Tabe.
 The screenwriter was Yumiko Kamiyama.
 It achieved an audience share of between 7.0% and 11.6% during its first airing.
 Masato Sakai won a prize in the Galaxy Award for his part in this drama and another work of his.

-Another television drama series was announced in August 2022 and premiered on January 10, 2023 in NHK's "Drama 10" slot, starring Sota Fukushi, Mayu Hotta, and Yuki Saito.
+Another television drama series was announced in August 2022 and aired between January 10, 2023 and March 14, 2023 in NHK's "Drama 10" slot, starring Sota Fukushi, Mayu Hotta, and Yuki Saito.
 It is directed by Taku Ohara, Akihiro Tajima, and Hideaki Kawano, with a screenplay by Yoshiko Morishita, and music by Kohta Yamamoto.
 Lilas Ikuta performed the series' theme song "Tanpopo" (蒲公英).

+Anime

+An original net animation adaptation was announced at AnimeJapan on March 25, 2023.
+It was produced by Studio Deen and directed by Noriyuki Abe, with scripts written by Rika Takasugi and music composed by Kenji Kawai.
+It premiered worldwide on Netflix on June 29, 2023.

 Reception

 Manga

 Ōoku: The Inner Chambers was nominated for the first annual Manga Taishō in 2008.
 It was nominated for the Tezuka Osamu Cultural Prize three years in a row from 2007 to 2009 before it won the Grand Prize in April 2009.
 Previously, the manga also won an Excellence Prize in the 10th Japan Media Arts Festival in 2006.
-It won a special prize in The Japanese Association of Feminist Science Fiction and Fantasy's 5th and 21st annual Sense of Gender Awards in 2005 and 2022, respectively.
+It won a special prize in The Japanese Association of Feminist Science Fiction and Fantasy's 5th and 21st annual Sense of Gender Awards in 2005 and 2021, respectively.

 The manga won the 2009 James Tiptree Jr. Award, which is awarded to science fiction works which expand or explore one's understanding of gender.
 In January 2011, the manga won the 56th Shogakukan Manga Award in the shōjo category.
 The series was awarded the Grand Prize of the 42nd Nihon SF Taisho Award in 2021. Ōoku: The Inner Chambers was nominated for the 53rd Seiun Award in the Best Comic category in 2022.
 In January 2010, The American Library Association's Young Adult Library Services Association (YALSA) division listed Ōoku: The Inner Chambers in the 2010 Top Ten Great Graphic Novels for Teens list.

 Sales

-As of December 2020, the manga had over 6 million copies in circulation.
+By December 2020, the manga had over 6 million copies in circulation.
 The fourth volume of Ōoku: The Inner Chambers was ranked 5th on the Tohan charts between December 23, 2008 and January 5, 2009 and ranked 24th on the Tohan charts between January 6 and 12, 2009.
 The seventh volume of the manga sold around 167,000 copies in its debut week and reached No. 1 on the Japan's Oricon weekly comic ranking for the first time in July 2011.